Ariane 5 Evolution

 - modifications to the vehicle equipment bay (VEB): replacing the aluminium structure with a lighter composite version; a new separation system for the VEB and the main stage to reduce the shock created during separation; new electrical equipment and components

-All these modifications have led to an increase in performance for a standard geostationary transfer orbit of 150 kg net payload.
+All these modifications led to an increase in performance for a standard geostationary transfer orbit of 150 kg net payload.

 The Ariane 5G+ operated flawlessly on the three launches made in 2004.